Many of us technology to earn a living. Businesses often can’t function without technology.

-My key lesson from 30 years writing about computers and technology is: Don’t cut corners.
+If there is key lesson learned from 40 years of writing about computers and technology it is: Don’t cut corners.
+Don’t skimp.

-If you’re short of cash and drop your phone, or have a dead computer, the temptation to skimp may be strong.
-It may be unavoidable.
+If you’re short of cash and drop your phone, or have a dead computer, the temptation to skimp when buying a replacement may be strong.
+If you don’t have much money, it may be unavoidable.

 Believe me, I have been there.
-I’ve even given in to the temptation.
+I’ve given in to the temptation.
 More than once.
-Each time I lived to regret it.
+Each time I have lived to regret it.

 Chances are, the first time you screw up a job because of a technology failure, the cost to you or your business will be more than the money saved by doing things on the cheap.